40

 Taipei

 Inspired by British pubs, The Public House was founded by William Wu, who previously worked at renowned Taipei bar Le Petite Chambre.
-Drinks, however, are far from those found at typical pubs – take for instance the Gin & Tonic elevated with hand-carved ice – along with a menu of classics and signature cocktails.
+Don't be deceived by the name, however.
+Drinks here are a far cry from the ones you'd typically find in an English boozer.
+Take for instance the deceptively simple gin & tonic, which is elevated with hand-carved ice and the precision one would expect of traditional East Asian-style of bartending.

 Contact